SEO – Glossary

 Statistically the higher the website is in the search engine results the more clicks it will receive.

-On-Page Search Engine Optimisation
+On-Page / on-site Search Engine Optimisation

 Refers to the improvements made to a website’s pages to make it more appealing to Google.
 There are a number of things that can be done to make your pages friendlier to the search engines.
 Here are just a few: